Taylor Walls Player Props: Rays vs. Athletics

 Athletics Pitching Rankings

-- The 7.7 strikeouts per nine innings compiled by the Athletics pitching staff ranks 28th in the league.
+- The Athletics pitching staff is 28th in the league with a collective 7.7 strikeouts per nine innings.

-- The Athletics' 6.26 team ERA ranks last across all MLB pitching staffs.
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.24).

-- Medina (1-5) takes the mound for the Athletics in his sixth start of the season.
-He has a 7.53 ERA in 34 2/3 innings pitched, with 32 strikeouts.
+- The Athletics are sending Blackburn (0-0) out to make his fourth start of the season.
+He is 0-0 with a 3.60 ERA and 14 strikeouts through 15 2/3 innings pitched.

-- The right-hander last appeared in relief on Saturday, when he tossed five innings against the Milwaukee Brewers, allowing two earned runs while giving up three hits.
+- His last appearance was on Saturday against the Milwaukee Brewers, when the righty threw six scoreless innings while giving up four hits.

-- The 24-year-old has an ERA of 7.53, with 8.3 strikeouts per nine innings, in seven games this season.
-Opponents are batting .268 against him.
+- In three games this season, the 29-year-old has a 3.60 ERA and 8.4 strikeouts per nine innings, while giving up a batting average of .259 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.